caylent-solutions/terraform-modules/providers/aws/primitives/budget/README.md

 # AWS Budget Terraform Module

-A Terraform module for creating and managing AWS Budgets, in a simple way.
-The module is basically a wrapper of the [aws_budgets_budget](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/budgets_budget) resource allowing an easy and straight forward usage.
+This module is a simple abstraction on top of the aws_budgets_budget resource.
+It allows you to create multiple budgets in a single module call.
+Take a look at the example for a handy reference and variables.tf for the full list of configurable options as well as some of the available values.

 ## Key Features
 - Configure Cost or Usage-based budgets.